Medically reviewed by Drugs.com. Last updated on Jun 12, 2020.

 In most people with relapsing-remitting MS, the diagnosis is fairly straightforward and based on a pattern of symptoms consistent with the disease and confirmed by brain imaging scans, such as MRI.

-Diagnosing MS can be more difficult in persons with unusual symptoms or progressive disease.
+Diagnosing MS can be more difficult in people with unusual symptoms or progressive disease.
 In these cases, further testing with spinal fluid analysis, evoked potentials and additional imaging may be needed.

 Brain MRI scan showing white lesions associated with multiple sclerosis.